kwhitley/itty-router-extras/README.md

   { id: '15', value: 'baz' },
 ]

-// create a router
-const router = Router({ base: '/todos' }) // this is a Proxy, not a class
+// create a router (this is just an error-safe wrapper around itty router) const router = ThrowableRouter({ base: '/todos' })

 // optional shortcut to avoid per-route calls
 // router.all('*', withParams, withContent)